Teaching and Learning Materials

 The use of wheels for transportation on the JFKS campus and on the entire ramp is not allowed for safety reasons.
 Upon reaching the drop arms on each side of the ramp or the back gate, students, teachers and parents are expected to walk their bicycles, carry their skateboards or push their scooters.
 “Heelies” are not allowed on campus anywhere.
 Wheelchairs may be used by handicapped people.

-If you are notified by the school of a case of lice in your child’s grade level, please check your child’s hair and head to make sure they are lice free.We recommend applying conditioner on the dry hair and comb the hair with a special lice comb to discover possible lice more easily.
+If you are notified by the school of a case of lice in your child’s grade level, please check your child’s hair and head to make sure they are lice free.We recommend applying conditioner on the dry hair and combing the hair with a special lice comb to discover possible lice more easily.

 If lice are discovered we require proof of treatment (packaging of medication used) and a written confirmation that the child is lice-free after treatment.
 Only then your child is allowed to return to school.
 A second treatment is required per the treatment instructions (usually 7-10 days after the first round).